Teddy Roosevelt and Rat Terrier Colors and Markings

 Chocolate

-The chocolate is a liver color with a chocolate nose, and usually have hazel or amber colored eyes.
-If the dog has tan it
+The chocolate is a liver color with a red nose, and usually have hazel or amber colored eyes.
+In genetics, a "chocolate" would technically be called a "brown," but we will

 Blue Fawn